ArcaneAj/rust-ui/README.md

-# Yew Trunk Template
+# ArcaneAJ's sandbox rust ui

-This is a fairly minimal template for a Yew app that's built with [Trunk].
+This is a fairly lightweght ui example used to test out a variety of features of the yew framework.

 ## Usage